Houzz/JSONCast/README.md

 ## Swift 3

 JSON Cast is Swift 3 ready!
 If you are working with Xcode 8 beta and Swift 3 there is a Swift3 branch you can use which is compatible.

+## Accessing Cast Classes from Objective C

+Since the `DictionaryConvertible` defines an init method that is not visible from Objective C since it relies on the `JSONDictionary` protocol that is not an Objective C protocol, if the cast script sees a class that was defined as `@objc` it will add a convenience `init?(dictionary: [String: Any])` initializer so the class can be initialized from Objective C

+## Acknolwedgment

+Thanks to the great article pozted [here](http://jasonlarsen.me/2015/10/16/no-magic-json-pt3.html) we've refactored JSON Cast with protocols instead of type casting which improved run time performance.